 2. Ability to transfer ownership

-Once incorporated, owners have the ability to transfer ownership should they decide to sell the business.
+Once incorporated, owners can transfer ownership if they decide to sell the business.

 3. Easier to raise capital